 Amongst its myriad types, Generative AI has emerged as a popular and widely used frontrunner.
 Its growing popularity has as much to do with its ease of use as it does with the unusual, creative, and scalable ways in which it helps solve business problems.

-It is common knowledge that enterprises everywhere are feeling the heat of widespread mainstreaming technology is undergoing to better meet customer’s changing and anytime, anywhere needs.
-In being simpler and less expensive to operate and operationalize, Generative AI provides enterprises with the kind of tool to enable iterative agility and personalization that they need to stand out and differentiate themselves from peers in the market.
+It is common knowledge that enterprises everywhere are feeling the heat of widespread mainstreaming of technology.
+It is changing to better meet customersโ changing needs and anytime, anywhere needs.
+In being simpler and less expensive to operate and operationalize, Generative AI provides enterprises with the kind of tool to enable iterative agility and personalization.
+These are necessary to stand out and differentiate themselves from peers in the market.

-In fully harnessing generative AI and its immense potential, organizations will need to invest in Data Cloud—an end-to-end cloud-based platform especially equipped to hold, categorize, and manage vast amounts of data securely with a capacity for disaster recovery (DR) that can happen safely and swiftly.
+In fully harnessing generative AI and its immense potential, organizations will need to invest in Data Cloud.
+This is an end-to-end cloud-based platform especially equipped to hold, categorize, and manage vast amounts of data securely.
+It also has a capacity for disaster recovery (DR) that can happen safely and swiftly.
 Without such a platform, even the smartest, most agile AI type will not do justice to its own capacities or business requirements.

 Let us take a closer look at some of the best practices organizations can adopt to maximize the potential of Generative AI by leveraging the Data Cloud.